-Verily, Verily, I say unto you, if a man shall keep my saying, he shall never see death.
-(John 8:51)
+Verily, verily, I say unto you, If a man shall keep my saying, he shall never see death (John 8.
+51).

 These last passages are certainly interpreted wrongly in existing pseudo-Christian teachings.

-'These that are in the graves' does not mean dead people who are buried in the earth, but, on the contrary, those who are living in the ordinary sense, but dead from the point of view of esotericism...
+"Those that are in the graves" does not mean dead people who are buried in the earth, but, on the contrary, those who are living in the ordinary sense, but dead from the point of view of esotericism.

-The comparison of people with sepulchres or graves is met with several times in St. Mathew and St. Luke:
+"The comparison of people with sepulchres or graves is met with several times in St. Matthew and St. Luke:

-Woe unto you, scribed and Pharisees, hypocrites!
-For ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of dead men's bones, and of all uncleanness (Matt.
-23:27)
+Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of dead mens' bones, and of all uncleanness (Matt.
+23. 27).

-Woe unto you, scribes and Pharisees, hypocrites!
-For ye are as graves which appear not, and the men that walk over them are not aware of them (Luke 11:44).
+Woe unto you, scribes and Pharisees, hypocrites! for ye are as graves which appear not, and the men that walk over them are not aware of them (Luke 11.
+44).

-The same idea is developed further in Revelations.
+"The same idea is developed further in Revelations.
 Esotericism gives life.
-In the esoteric circle there is no death.
-(A New Model of the Universe, p181)
+In the esoteric circle there is no death." (page 181, New Model of the Universe).

 Now, the word anastasis, according to the Greek values of letters, is equivalent in number to the word techne, art, craft, skill, whence we derive our English word technic.
 The "rising again" is NOT a natural process.
-Thus Vaughan says that the magical agent is "subtle fire and purely natural, but the excitation of it is artificial."
+Thus Vaughan says that the magical agent is "a subtle fire and purely natural, but the excitation of it is artificial."
 The same idea recurs again and again in esoteric writing.
 We are told that there is a force tremendously powerful, but man must direct it.
 Eliphas Levi goes so far as to say it is the burning body of the Holy Ghost.
-Yet he says that it is the devil of esoteric dogmatism, and the blind force which souls must conquer, if they would be freed from the chains of earth.
+Yet he says also that it is the devil of exoteric dogmatism, and the blind force which souls must conquer, if they would be freed from the chains of earth.